JasonSun623/SCAL/README.md

 Duration:    57.9s

-We adopt a layout design consisting of four anchors and one tag to evaluate SCAL method.
+We adopt a layout design consisting of four anchors and one tag to evaluate SCAL method in the laboratory.

 #6_anchor.bag

 Duration:    22:25s (1345s)

+We adopt the layout design of six anchors and one tag to evaluate  SCAL method  in the parking lot.

+Parking lot
 Topics:
 *  UWB raw measurements